-A career in Law will teach you quickly the many hats that must be worn on the job.
+A career in family law will teach you quickly the many hats that must be worn on the job.
 While you likely anticipated the extroverted and socially forward career, emotional management is not one that can be taught without hands-on experience.
 While information on picking up on social cues and how to properly diffuse an emotional situation are available throughout Continuing Legal Education courses lawyers must take each year, there is no guide book on how to handle the intricacies for each specific emotional case.

 A strong natural intuition, people skills, and the ability to diffuse situations while maintaining strength of character to stay true to one’s principles is a continuing education in and of itself.
-Below we explore the relational side of our chosen profession and some methods that can be used to bring clients, and on occasion colleagues, back to center to focus on what is truly the best outcome for all parties.
+Below we explore the relational side of our chosen profession and some methods that can be used to bring clients – and, on occasion, colleagues – back to center to focus on what is truly the best outcome for all parties.

 EQ vs IQ

 The first step in being able to diffuse an emotional case is to act with EQ instead of IQ (emotional intelligence versus intelligence).
 Family law cases typically will involve a range of emotions, which can take a toll if you allow yourself to become immersed in the back and forth between the parties.
 It is your job as the lawyer to shelf emotion and compartmentalize.
 As the lawyer, you must mitigate the expectations of your client while simultaneously advocating for them against the other party and to the court.
 This allows you to separate the emotional and meet it with rational space while still validating your client’s emotions.
 Emotions, whether rational or not, are very real for the person feeling them, and choosing to ignore or discard your client’s emotions will break trust, thus creating a barrier making it difficult to achieve everyone’s overall objectives.